Germany: Police brace for major coronavirus skeptic march in Düsseldorf | DW | 20.09.2020

 A rally by critics of measures taken to stem the spread of COVID-19 is expected to draw thousands in the city of Düsseldorf.
-Police will be out en masse to ensure proper social distancing.
+Police will be out in large numbers to ensure proper social distancing.

 Thousands are expected to attend a protest on Sunday in the western German city of Düsseldorf against government restrictions imposed to combat the COVID-19 pandemic.